How to Add a VBA Button in Excel?

 3. Excel Shapes

 Apart from creating buttons from the Developer tab, Excel users can use Excel Shapes to create the buttons.
 The advantage of using Excel Shapes over Form Control buttons or ActiveX Control buttons is that shapes allow the most formatting and styling options.
-You can change button colors, design, and font to make the buttons look modern.
+You can change button color, design, and font to make the buttons look modern.

 Here are the steps to create a button in Excel using Excel Shapes: